MWSandbox/docs/certifications/AZ-700-notes.md

 - Application security group: Group together resources with the samen security / network requirements

 # Service endpoints
-- Need to be setup on the subnet side and on the service side that should be connected
+- Need to be setup on the subnet side and on the service side that should be connected (add exception in network settings for subnet that should be conencted)
 - Better performance and latency compared to public / Azure managed network
 - Increased security
+- Service does not need to be in the same region and subscription as the subnet (except SQL Database)

 # DNS
 - Azure DNS Private Resolver
   - Azure private DNS records can be used OnPrem
   - Provides DNS services between On-Prem and Azure
-  - Conditional forwarding -> e.g. if internet needs to be resolved, the Azure DNS Private Resolver can forward those requests to an internet DNS server
+  - Conditional forwarding via rules -> e.g. if internet needs to be resolved, the Azure DNS Private Resolver can forward those requests to an internet DNS server
   - Inbound (from on prem to azure)/output (from azure to on prem) endpoints, latter will be forwarded to onprem DNS
 - Public DNS zone
   - You can register any domain name -> Multiple Name servers of azure will be displayed